PhilomathJ/philomathj.github.io/index.md

-# My Webpage
+# This could be your Webpage

+This is an example page hosted within Github for my 10yo daughter to begin learning web programming

 -  This is an unordered list
 -  This is the first thing (_it's really the second thing_)
--  This is the second thing
+-  ~This is the second thing~
--  <ins>This could be a link to all my stories I've written on Google Docs</ins>
+-  <ins>This could be a link to all my stories you've written on Google Docs</ins>

 ---